 Using Your Smarthphone to Tether and Hotspot

 In the Apple world, it’s a personal hotspot, for everyone else its tethering.
 But what is it?
-Basically, it’s using your smart phone or tablet as a motorhome wifi router, taking the incoming 4g signal (and you can only tether or hotspot with 4g) and sharing it with other devices.
+Basically, it’s using your smart phone or tablet as a motorhome wifi router, taking the incoming 4g signal (and you can only tether or hotspot with 4g) and sharing it with other devices to create a motorhome wifi system.
 If you have a good signal this works well for browsing, with the typical limit being up to five devices per smartphone.
 Obviously, if everyone’s trying to watch a video at the same time, it will affect the signal quality and strength.

 Some contract services limit the amount of data you can use when tethering or hotspotting, so it’s worth checking before you take out a new contract if you anticipate setting your motorhome wifi up in this way.
-This is the simplest way to manage things, with no additional equipment required, but does have limitations, especially if the signal is weak and you need a more reliable internet connection.
+This is the simplest way to get internet for campers, with no additional equipment required, but does have limitations, especially if the signal is weak and you need a more reliable internet connection.

 Internet for Motorhomes with a Mifi Device